 About the Blog

 I chose “UnTangled” as the blog title for two reasons.
 First, I’m a therapist, and I believe the therapeutic endeavor often feels like a process of disentanglement, including disentanglement from the influences of our personal history, the cultural messages we have unwittingly consumed, and the vicissitudes of being human.
-Second, I hope the blog will provide a similar kind of experience, somehow unraveling confusion and providing direction in the stories we are telling with our lives.
+Second, I hope the blog will provide a similar kind of experience, somehow unraveling confusion and providing clarity about the stories we are telling with our lives.

 How to Connect